 Vitamin D deficiency is recognised as a risk factor for the development of MS. However, the effects of vitamin D on the immune system are not well understood, either in people with MS or people without MS. Dr Yeh published a manuscript reviewing what is currently known about the immune effects and the therapeutic potential of vitamin D, and what are the gaps in our knowledge.
 This project aims to fill some of these gaps, and better understand the effects of vitamin D on immune cells in the body.

-Dr Yeh first investigated whether there was any relationship between vitamin D levels in the blood, and the extent to which individual genes are switched on (or “gene expression”) in different types of immune cells.
-In individuals without MS, they found vitamin D levels were associated with expression of genes involved in inflammation.
-Dr Yeh will next investigate whether there are any differences in response to vitamin D between those people with and without MS.
+Dr Yeh first investigated whether there was any relationship between vitamin D levels in the blood, and the extent to which individual genes are switched on or off ( “gene expression”) in different types of immune cells.
+In individuals without MS, vitamin D levels were associated with expression of genes involved in inflammation and metabolism in cells.
+For example, higher vitamin D levels appeared to “switch off” certain inflammatory genes.
+However in people with MS, these responses to vitamin D were reduced compared to people without MS.

 Dr Yeh also investigated gene expression in people who have had a first neurological episode (or first “demyelinating event”) that may lead on to become MS. He looked at the effect of taking vitamin D supplements for 3 months in these people, as part of the PrevANZ study.
 In people taking high doses of vitamin D, the team found changes to pathways involved in immune function, inflammation and other specific cellular processes.
 These observations support the role of vitamin D in influencing the immune system and will help inform the results of the PrevANZ study.